robocup-ssl-br/rules-ssl-el/README.md

 # RoboCup Small Size League Entry Level rules

-This is the AsciiDoc source for the official RoboCup Small Size League Entre Level rules.
+This is the AsciiDoc source for the official RoboCup Small Size League Entry-Level rules.

 ## Build